Short answer? No.

 Except in cases of overdose (poisoning), harmful chemicals are usually blocked from harming the body by natural barriers such as the gastrointestinal (GI) system, lungs, and skin (1).
 Those which sometimes break through these barriers are excreted with the help of the liver, kidneys, and lymphatic system (more than half the tissue of which surrounds the digestive tract)(1).
 These systems work together to eliminate threats to the body and do a great job of it in the absence of disease – if cirrhosis is present, for example, the liver will have a hard time doing its job.
 Thus, unless you have been diagnosed with something which directly involves these systems, most substances that pose a threat to your health will be eliminated with or without any added help (1).

-If you are concerned about the presence of pesticides, herbicides, fungicides, fumigants, hormonal growth promoters, anthelmintics (used to control internal parasites in farm animals), and antibiotics in your food, then, a change in mind-set is needed: rather than looking for ways to “cleanse” yourself of these things, look, instead, for ways to avoid exposure to them in the first place.
+If you are concerned about the presence of pesticides, herbicides, fungicides, fumigants, hormonal growth promoters, anthelmintics (used to control internal parasites in farm animals), and antibiotics in your food, despite the fact that typical accumulation is very rarely to dangerous levels, then, a change in mind-set is needed: rather than looking for ways to “cleanse” yourself of these things, look, instead, for ways to avoid exposure to them in the first place.
 If you smoke and agree that smoking is bad for your health, do you look for things that can help your lungs cope with your habit, or do you concentrate instead on ways to help yourself quit smoking?

 Which foods contain the most unwanted substances?